Cantara/HTTPLoadTest-Baseline/doc/tutorial/08-running-as-embeded-tests.md

 }```

-* If you want to embed the Loadtests in your normal maven test, let us take a look at how that might be done [example of embedding Loadtest in maven test](./08-running-as-embedded-tests.md).
-* With your automation completed, it's time to [explore advanced topics and use of HTTPLoadTest](./0-advanced-topics.md).
+* With your automation completed, it's time to [explore advanced topics and use of HTTPLoadTest](./09-advanced-topics.md).